weleoka/ardeidae_py/README.md

 If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, this is why the client has a RcvTimeOut for waiting for a response from the server.

 Once a UDP paket is recieved that notifies the client that the file is ready the client switches to recieve file mode.
-For each paket ariving RcvTimeOut is reset.

-The timer on function: recv_file_with_size will include the RcvTimeOut value.
+For each paket arriving RcvTimeOut is reset.